alishobeiri/Monocular-Video-Odometery/README.md

 # Algorithm
-Steps of the algorithm are as follows are detailed [here](http://avisingh599.github.io/assets/ugp2-report.pdf).
+Steps of the algorithm are taken from Avi Singh's blog post mentioned above.
 1. Capture images: I<sup>t</sup> and I<sup>t + 1</sup>
 2. Undistort the captured images (not necessary for KITTI dataset)
 3. Use FAST algorithm to detect features in image I<sup>t</sup>.
 Track these features using an optical flow methodology, remove points that fall out of frame or are not visible in I<sup>t + 1</sup>.
 Trigger a new detection of points if the number of tracked points falls behind a threshold.
 Set to 2000 in this implementation.